WiFiCowboy/state-drills/README.md

 # state-drills
-## worked one by Rupali Rajput and Humberto Hernandez
+## worked on by Rupali Rajput and Humberto Hernandez